-The admission policies and procedures of the DMin Office are designed so that students entering the DMin program may normally have the capacity and preparation necessary to meet the challenges of the program effectively.
+The admission policies and procedures are designed so that students entering the DMin program may normally have the capacity and preparation necessary to meet the challenges of the program effectively.
 The degree regulations for admission specify minimal requirements only.
 Meeting the minimal requirements does not guarantee admission.